-The equation is simply as follows:
+The equation for 'How Much is a Gold Ton Worth' is as follows:

 What does a ton of Gold cost?

-One caveat to note when trying to gauge "What a tonne of Gold is Worth?".
+One caveat to note when trying to gauge "What a tonne of gold is worth?".

 Even the last 1980 gold bullion bull market's good delivery standard 400 oz Gold Bullion bar standard requires paying slight premiums over the spot price of gold.